 Consumers are wary

 Digital trust is a prominent theme in Experience 2030 — a new global survey on customer experience (CX) led by SAS and Futurum Research.
-Only 54% of consumers trust brands to keep their data private, and 73% of consumers believe the use of their personal data is “out of control.”
+Only 54% of consumers trust brands to keep their data private, and 73% of consumers believe using their personal data is “out of control.”

 Consumers expect value when they provide their data to brands.
 But trust is an issue of control, and consumers feel they have little or none.
 Brands need to give back some of that control by: